10 Eryx Sand Boa Species

 © Wikimedia Commons User: Davidvraju – CC BY-SA 4.0

-John’s sand boa (Eryx johnii) is the second most common sand boa in India after the rough-scaled form.
-Compared to the rough-scaled and Whitaker’s, this species is far easier to identify.
-Those two share dark blotchy patterns, intended to mimic vipers, but this species is generally a consistent muddy brown, or even red.
-If they do have patterns, they tend to be large bands encircling the lower body.
+John’s sand boa (Eryx johnii) is the second most common sand boa in India after the rough-scaled version.
+Compared to the rough-scaled and Whitaker’s sand boas, this species is far easier to identify.
+Those two share a series of dark, blotchy patterns, intended to mimic vipers, but this species is generally a consistent muddy brown, or even red.
+If John’s sand boas do have patterns, they tend to be large bands encircling the lower body.

 Narrow nostrils, tiny eyes, and a spade-shaped snout are other ways to recognise this non-venomous constrictor.
-Rocky foothills and dry, semi-desert plains are their favourite habitats, and their borrowing skills are equally amazing as other Eryx members.
-Red sand boas prey on the sand boa staples like mice and rats.
+Rocky foothills and dry, semi-desert plains are their favourite habitats, and their borrowing skills are equally as amazing as other Eryx members.
+John’s sand boas prey heavily on the usual sand boa staples: mice and rats.

 8 Eryx somalicus

 Somalian sand boas seem relatively short, as the largest known individual so far measured 39cm in total.
-The few images show a dark back with intermittent white bars, and circular markings low down on its flanks, adjacent to a pale belly.
+The few images show a dark back adorned with intermittent white bars, and circular markings lower down on its flanks, adjacent to a pale belly.

 9 Javelin boa